 Just like I write those “I totally love @randombrand!” tweets, I also to reply to questions that big brands like Disney ask.
 I know that it’s doubtful that they’ll even read the reply, but it’s fun all the same.
 So when Disney asked about their theme parks, I replied.

 Within a matter of minutes, I had at least ten new Twitter followers, and all of them were fellow Disney fans (or travel agents that wanted to sell me a Disney Cruise package).

 Then I remembered that when you click on tweets from the web version of Twitter, you can see which public users reply to those tweets.

 How you can do this on purpose: Any user that clicks to expand a tweet from the web can see replies.
 So if they happen to like your reply, or you provide a link that seems interesting, they’ll probably follow you over.
 Like before, target brands that aren’t in direct competition with your business, but still cater to a similar client base.

-As this is a guest post for the Buffer blog, I’m sure you saw this point coming.
-But really, I started using Buffer as a way to not bombard my small number of followers with five articles in the morning and then nothing for the rest of the day.
+I started using Buffer as a way to not bombard my small number of followers with five articles in the morning and then nothing for the rest of the day.

 And yet, as I continued to use the service, I started noticing a steady increase of followers.